-Students who have completed college-level work at private and/ or out-of-state institutions should check with a counselor after they present their transcripts (to the Registrar) to see if the
+Students who have completed college-level work at private and/or outof-state institutions should check with a counselor after they present their transcripts (to the Registrar) to see if the coursework completed at other accredited institutions can be used to grant them College Ready status.

 - D. Students Who Have Attended Public Institutions in Texas and Have Been Determined to be College Ready by Those Institutions Students who have been determined College Ready by a Texas college or university will retain that status when they transfer to other institutions. - E. Students Who Satisfy the TSI Military Exemption Standard Students who are currently in a branch of the military, including the Texas National Guard and reserve components of the US armed forces, or have recently served in a branch of the military are exempt from TSI testing.
 Students who may qualify for this exemption should see a counselor. - F. Students in Level One Certificate Programs Students in Level One certificate programs are TSI Waived.
-If students' choices of courses suggests that they are pursuing a degree, they may lose their TSI Waived status. - G. Students Who Wish to Take Courses for Personal Enrichment Students who wish to take courses for personal enrichment rather than for the purpose of earning a degree or earning credit for transfer may declare their intent to a counselor when they enter the college.
+If students' choices of courses suggests that they are pursuing a degree, they may lose their TSI Waived status and TSI testing will be required.

+G. Students Who Wish to Take Courses for Personal Enrichment Students who wish to take courses for personal enrichment rather than for the purpose of earning a degree or earning credit for transfer may declare their intent to a counselor when they enter the college.
 Students who do so will be classified TSI Waived.
-If students choose courses that suggest they are pursuing degrees, Personal Enrichment status may be lost.
+If students choose courses that suggest they are pursuing degrees, Personal Enrichment status may be lost and TSI testing will be required.
 Students who register for personal enrichment are not eligible for state or federal financial aid.